williamhe101/2023web/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+William He is a graduating student of Electrical Engineering at The University of Texas at Dallas.
+His interests include radio frequency applications (RF), PCBs, and computer hardware.
+Aside from all this, he particularly enjoys having fun with friends and learning more about psychology to better appreciate the world.

 {style="text-align: justify;"}